mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/networking/use-istio/index.md

 ## Deploy Istio using DKP

-Review the [list of available applications](../../workspaces/applications/platform-applications#workspace-platform-applications) that can be enabled to deploy to your attached cluster.
+Review the [list of available applications](../../workspaces/applications/platform-applications#workspace-platform-applications) to obtain the current 'APP NAME' for the Istio application, as you will need this name later in this procedure.

 1. Enable the deployment of Istio to [your existing attached cluster](../../clusters/attach-cluster/) by creating an `AppDeployment` resource.